This is the Very Best Simple Chocolate Ice Cream recipe. It’s creamy, chocolatey and so easy to make!

 Just scoop servings into individual bowls and enjoy!

 You can top with additional pieces of your mix-in ingredient, a drizzle of chocolate syrup and/or a dollop of fresh whipped cream if you want to be fancy.
 Honestly, the ice cream is pretty good without the extra trouble!
+If you love chocolate ice cream recipes, you should try this Wendy’s Frosty Recipe.

 Prefer exact measurements?
 Want a printable version?
 Here’s the recipe card for this Simple Chocolate Ice Cream: